shrutibalan4591/Retail-Store-Customer-Segment-and-Sales-Analysis/README.md

 # Retail-Store-Customer-Segment-and-Sales-Analysis

 ## About the Project:
-This project focuses on FMCG (fast-moving consumer goods).
-More specifically, we are looking at the sales pattern of the chips category in a particular retail store.
+This project looks at the sales pattern of a product category in a retail store, using the store’s transaction dataset and identifying customer purchase behavior, to generate insights and recommendations.

 This project comprises of 3 tasks:
 ### Task 1: Data preparation and customer analytics